For 'Bachelor' viewers, the 'absurdity' is the fun

 Claire Fallon and Emma Gray have some theories why people still watch.

 Fallon, a culture writer at The Huffington Post, and Gray, the publication's executive women's editor, host a "Bachelor" recap podcast called Here To Make Friends and are go-to commentators for all things "Bachelor".
-(They appeared on AOL's BUILD series ahead of the finale to talk about the show.)
+(They appeared on AOL's BUILD Series ahead of the finale to talk about the show.)

 Fallon has watched the show since Brad Womack's second season (2011) and Gray since "Ashley's season of 'The Bachelorette'" in 2011.